mtlynch/mtlynch.io/content/book-reports/stop-worrying-start-living/index.md

 purchase_url: https://www.indiebound.org/book/9780671733353
 ---

-TODO: Short summary
+As a big fan of Dale Carnegie's *How to Win Friends and Influence People*, I was interested in this book.
+70 years after it was published, I still see people recommending it, so I had high hopes.

+Sadly, the book fell short of my expectations.
+When I read *How to Win Friends and Influence People*, every chapter felt relevant and useful.
+In contrast, only about 20% of *How to Stop Worrying and Start Living* felt useful.
+Most of the book is personal anecdotes that failed to connect with me and mental exercises that didn't appeal to me.

 <!--more-->

+I'm glad I read the book, as I feel like the useful lessons were valuable enough to justify the cost of the fluff, but I wish that more of it resonated with me.

 ---

 ## What I Liked

+* Several of the lessons helped me reduce stress and look at my life from different perspectives.
 * The stories are often hokey, but they make the lessons feel more relatable.

 ## What I Disliked

-* All the excerpts from contributors sound suspiciously like Dale Carnegie.
+* The excerpts from the "third-party contributors" sound suspiciously like Dale Carnegie.
 * Lots of the stories were fluff that didn't resonate with me.
 * A lot of the advice feels easier said than done.
-  * e.g., deciding to just stop worrying about a problem once you've thought about it enough
+  * e.g., just deciding to stop worrying about a problem once you've thought about it enough

 ## Key Takeaways